 Students undertake advanced work on an area of practice, or a particular practice in nursing.
 The project will involve three stages: first, conducting an integrative review of the available research literature; second, commencing a draft manuscript addressing specified elements, and third, composing the final written journal manuscript.
 This project will be highly valuable to currently practising nurses whose professional responsibilities and interests may include clinical leadership or practice enhancement and/or the use of evidence in practice.

-SNGP3005 Nursing Management & Clinical Governance
+SNGP3005 Nursing Management and Clinical Governance

 Credit points: 6 Session: Semester 2 Classes: lectures/tutorials and independent learning/online Assessment: formal report (40%) and written examination (60%) Mode of delivery: Block mode